 Let’s summarize the suitability of hedging strategies:

-Covered calls and covered puts are most suitable for investors with long-term stock outlooks, but who expect a short-term flat market.
-For example, assume an investor owns 100 shares of stock at $75.
-While they expect the stock price to rise over the next several years, they don’t believe the stock will rise above $80 over the next 9 months.
-To increase the return on the security, they sell an 80 call against the stock.
+For example, assume an investor owns 100 shares at $75.
+They expect the stock to rise over the next several years, but they don’t believe it will rise above $80 over the next 9 months.
+To generate additional return, they sell an 80 call against the stock.

 Let’s summarize the suitability of a covered call: